clemsonacm/hackpack/presents/vim/vim.markdown

 Plugins and Plugin Managers
 ===========================
-+	vim is extensible via plugins
++	Vim is extensible via plugins
 +	Can be written in `vimscript` and other languages
 +	stored in `~/.vim`
 +   `vundle` great plugin manager